tryjumping/dose-response/design.md

 * Show score on death
 * Apart from FoV, have a second slightly larger circle that marks areas as explored but not immediately visible.
-* Add a field_of_view system which will recompute the blocked areas
 * Add damage animation (when a character is damaged but survives)
   - particle effects seem like a good way to do this
   - not sure if tcod can do this.
 Worst case we can "shell out" to SDL